KenKundert/engfmt/README.rst

    >>> quant_to_eng('1.4204GHz', prec=4)
    '1.4204 GHz'

-Specifying *hprec* to be 4 gives 5 digits of precision (you get one more digit than the number you specify for precision).
+Specifying *hprec* (human precision) to be 4 gives 5 digits of precision (you get one more digit than the number you specify for precision).
 Thus, the valid range for *prec* is from 0 to around 12 to 14 for double precision numbers.

 Passing *None* as a value in *set_preferences* returns that preference to its default value: